Facial Recognition Can’t Distinguish Picture From Actual Person

 Amazon’s facial recognition has similar problems.
 Not long ago, it infamously misidentified 28 out of 435 congressmen as criminals.
 Worse, 39 percent of those mistakes were made involving people of color.
 Only 5 percent were white.
 Researchers from the Massachusetts Institute of Technology and Stanford University have shown facial recognition software to make more errors with women than with men, and more with darker rather than lighter skin.

-There is no magic to facial recognition software, it mirrors the biases of the ones who train it.
-If mostly white males are used for the recognition training, it will be most accurate with white male faces.
-It has nothing to do with white male faces being more distinct or easier to recognize.
-So it speaks to a more fundamental problem with women and people of color are more prone to being victimized by technology that is supposed to keep us safe.
+There is no magic to facial recognition software, but it is possible that it just mirrors the biases of the ones who train it.
+If mostly white males are used for the recognition training, it will likely be most accurate with white male faces.
+It may not have anything to do with white male faces being more distinct or easier to recognize.
+So it could lead to a more fundamental problem with women and people of color being potentially victimized by technology that is supposed to keep us safe.